 What is the treatment for constipation during pregnancy?

 - A healthy diet which is high in both soluable and insoluble fibre and roughage.
 Soluable fibre dissolves in the gut when it is around water.
 It ends up like a soft gel which is easily passed from the body.
 Examples of soluable fibre are found in potato and pumpkin.
 Insoluble fibre is evacuated from the body looking much the same way as when it enters, e.g. corn kernels, carrots.

-- Drinking plenty of water; around 2.5-3 litres a day if you can manage it really helps to avoid and treat constipation.
+- Drinking plenty of water really helps to avoid and treat constipation.

 - Have regular exercise and move your body.
 Swimming, walking, yoga and gentle weight training are all ideal exercise options during pregnancy.

 - Some women may need to take medications which are known as stool softeners.
 These reduce the transition of water out of the poo so it remains soft and easier to pass.
-It is essential to check with your doctor or a pharmacist before taking any medication during pregnancy.
+It is essential to check with your maternity care provider or a pharmacist before taking any medication during pregnancy.
 Check the Royal Women’s Hospital Melbourne Website for specific advice.

 - Castor Oil or other mineral based oils are not safe to take during pregnancy and should be avoided.
 Likewise enemas and suppositories should only be used under medical supervision and guidance.

 It is important to rule out other medical conditions which may be causing constipation during pregnancy.
 Gestational Diabetes, Hyperemesis Gravidarum, haemorrhoids or hypothyroidism can all influence the likelihood of constipation occurring.